Lixulia/XCasesDump/README.md

 WinterX 2.0 - Newest Version of case!
 Smaller, and all friction fit.
 Fixed MANY issues.
 Lid is also extremely improved.

 SummerX - NEW CASE DESIGN!
-This case is a taller, but much more compact case design, similar to others like the hexaeder, battery is on bottom, removable tray.
+This case is a bit taller, but much a more compact case design, similar to others like the hexaeder, battery is on bottom, removable tray.

 THE WINTERX AND SUMMERX CASES HAVE SEPERATED FILES, LABELED ACCORDINGLY!